-Leicester City and Liverpool are playing at Anfield this afternoon, and a number of players have been seen in both kits.
+Leicester City and Liverpool are playing each other often and frequent.
+A number of players have been seen in both kits.
 It’s a while ago that a player made a move between the two clubs, but going back you find a record signing in Emile Heskey, who joined Liverpool from Leicester back in 2000 for a fee of £11million.

 Former Leicester City manager Tom Bromilow, being in charge at Filbert Street from 1939 to 1945, was a one club player with Liverpool from 1919 to 1930 and seen as a real legend at Anfield.
 Another who did play in both camps from “all those years ago” is Jack Bamber, starting his career with The Reds and later moving to Leicester City, being with The Foxes from 1924 to 1927.